algorithmiaio/api-docs/source/includes/_data.md

 ## Session Collections

-> The format for session colelctions when using Data URI within Algorithmia:
+> The format for session collections when using Data URI within Algorithmia:

 ```
 data://.session/:filename